Gitea

 Introduction

 Gitea is a lightweight, self-hosted Git service written in Go.
-This guide will walk you through setting up Gitea with Docker and PostgreSQL using docker-compose
+This guide will walk you through setting up Gitea with Docker using docker-compose

 .